MyGradeSource/MyGradeSource.github.io/_posts/2016-03-12-my-gradesource.md

 date:   2016-03-12 21:09:43 -0800
 permalink: /
 ---
-Feel tired when you see this?
+Feel tired when you look at this?
 ![](/src/1.png)

-From now on, you don't have to check those bunch of unnecessary data again after downloading our application for searching your status of CSE11 course.
+if you download our application, you will no longer need to go through the whole table to find your status of CSE11 course.

 (Click [here](https://github.com/mygradesource/mygradesource-app/blob/master/MyGradeSource.jar?raw=true) to download.)